 Introduction

 I hope you find Pylayers useful.
-I, Dr. Christian Seberino, welcome all questions, comments and suggestions.
-You can reach me by email here .
+I the author, Dr. Christian Seberino, welcome all questions, comments and suggestions.
+You can reach me by email here.

-Here are all the layers in the transformation of a Pythonic high level language program to machine code.
-The source code layer is typically the only layer the human sees.
-The machine code layer is the only layer the computer executes:
+Here are all the layers in the compilation or transformation of source code into machine code.
+Source code is typically the only layer humans see.
+Machine code is the only layer computers execute:

 Layer Example Description